dolphindb/Tutorials_EN/python_api.md

 #### 2.4 Upload data from Python to DolphinDB server

-#### 2.4.1 With function **upload**
+#### 2.4.1 With function `upload`

-We can upload a Python object to the DolphinDB server with function **upload**.
-The input of function **upload** is a Python dictionary object.
-For this dictionary object, the key is the variable name on DolphinDB server and the value is the Python object.
+We can upload a Python object to the DolphinDB server with function `upload`.
+The input of function `upload` is a Python dictionary object.
+For this dictionary object, the key is the variable name in DolphinDB and the value is the Python object.

 ```
-import pandas as pd
-import numpy as np
 df = pd.DataFrame({'id': np.int32([1, 2, 3, 4, 3]), 'value':  np.double([7.8, 4.6, 5.1, 9.6, 0.1]), 'x': np.int32([5, 4, 3, 2, 1])})
 s.upload({'t1': df})
 print(s.run("t1.value.avg()"))